Expand

 • has long admired the emotional charge in the music of Mahler and Berg and pursued a refined modern equivalent

-• compositional mentors include Sukhi Kang, George Benjamin, Unsuk Chin, Julian Anderson and Peter Eötvös
+• compositional mentors have included Sukhi Kang, George Benjamin, Unsuk Chin, Julian Anderson and Peter Eötvös

 • winner of the 2016 Royal Philharmonic Society Composition Prize and 2022 Claudio Abbado Composition Prize

-• works performed by leading groups including London Symphony Orchestra, Karajan Academy of the Berlin Philharmonic, Helsinki Philharmonic, Ensemble Intercontemporain and Ensemble Recherche
+• works performed by leading groups including Los Angeles Philharmonic, London Symphony Orchestra, Berlin Philharmonic, Helsinki Philharmonic, Seoul Philharmonic, Ensemble Intercontemporain and Ensemble Recherche

 • resident in London since 2014